hackbg/web3-starter/README.md

 ## Getting Started

-Run `npm run dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.
+Run `pnpm run dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.

 Once the webpage has loaded, changes made to files inside the `src/` directory (e.g. `src/app/page.tsx`) will automatically update the webpage.